seL4/docs/Hardware/qemu-arm-virt.md

 SPDX-FileCopyrightText: 2025 seL4 Project a Series of LF Projects, LLC.
 ---

-# Qemu Arm virtual platform
+# QEMU Arm virtual platform

-This is a simulation-only target for running the Arm version of seL4 on the [Qemu] simulator with and without virtualisation support.
+This is a simulation-only target for running the Arm version of seL4 on the [QEMU] simulator with and without virtualisation support.

 {% include hw-info.html %}